Rules of Intestacy

 Adopted children including step-children who have been adopted by their step-parent have rights to inherit but otherwise you have to be a biological child to inherit.

-Children receive an inheritance under the rules when they reach 18 or marry or form a civil partnership under the age of 18.
+Children will gain a vested interest in their inheritance when they reach 18 or marry or form a civil partnership under the age of 18.

 There is no right for the following people to inherit under the rules of intestacy: